 After 37 years in consumer-facing industries, Martin has seen it all.
 Known as the Consumer Champion, he is a hardened service expert who has worked for major brands such as Harrods, Burberry, Pentland Brands (Speedo, Berghaus) and Ted Baker.

 Martin’s goal is to be a force for positive change across all consumer facing industries, and to play a role in providing consumers with a voice to connect with brands that they’ve engaged with and to help brands to learn from customers where they are going right (or wrong).

 Martin is a regular guest on Sky News, BBC News, BBC Scotland, LBC and other radio and TV stations, talking about the issues in commerce and customer service.

 When he’s not in the interview chair, Martin’s a keen advocate for employee and boardroom diversity.
 He believes in ensuring that businesses have a board of directors and a workforce that reflects the customer base and the community they are serving, both in terms of gender and ethnicity, as well as in sexuality, disabilities and demographics.
 He is also continually pushing the agenda for a better level of service and experience for visually and hearing-impaired consumers.

 Our commitment and how Customer Service Action Works

-Submit your complaint or compliment about a company.
+Submit your customer experience of a company.
 Tell us what happened and what could have been better.

-If we find a recurring issue or a company has multiple complaints or compliments we will add your submission to a larger case for Martin to take directly to the CEO.
+We will also add your submission to a larger case for Martin to take directly to the CEO.